Anderson self-localization of light in pair plasmas: PIC simulations of localization of EM wave already present inside plasma: the Clemmow frame

-Most interesting are $a_0=1$ cases (center and right panel).
 Within the bright region, the position angle PA remains approximately constant!
-Roughly, this corresponds to a linearly polarized wave. {\it Thus, a CP driver produced LP localized waves!}.
-The value of PA varies randomly between the pulses.
+Roughly, this corresponds to a linearly polarized wave. {\it Thus, a circularly polarized driver produced linearly polarized localized waves}.
+The value of PA varies randomly between the bright regions.